Over the 4 year, US insulin prices doubled: diabetics take extreme measures

 A law on insulin availability would limit the cost of insulin provided by health plans to $ 100 per 30-day supply.
 Under the House of Representatives bill, the Ohio Attorney General must advise on insulin prices in the state.

-“We need more transparency, and we need pricing to be considered more clearly,” Liston said.
+“We need more transparency, and we need to see pricing more clearly,” Liston said.

 Some people with diabetes begin to cut back on insulin so that they last for a long period, which also saves money.